-The last place I lived in had a very used breadboard in the kitchen, like very very used.
-I think it was original to the house in the 50’s.
-Lucky for me I work at a hardware store and know just how easy it is to replace and now you will too.
+The last place I lived, we had a very used breadboard in the kitchen…like, very, very used.
+I think it was original to the house, which was built somewhere during the 50s’.
+Lucky for me, I work at a hardware store and know just how easy it is to replace for a newer, cleaner, and better product.
+And now you will, too.

-If you’d rather your breadboard be flush with the front of the cabinet you can install a knob on the breadboard edge so you can pull it out of the opening.
-We carry a few mini knobs with wood screw ends so they can be affixed directly to the breadboard.
+If you’d rather your breadboard be flush with the front of the cabinet, you can install a knob on the breadboard edge.
+This will allow you to pull the board out of the opening.
+We carry a few mini knobs with wood screw ends.
+These knobs can easily be installed directly to the head of the breadboard.
 We also have a combo screw that is #8-32 on one end and a wood screw on the other end.
-That way you can affix any cabinet knob you want that works with the #8-32 screw.
+That way, you can affix any cabinet knob you want that works with the #8-32 screw.

-Maybe you’re lucky enough to be putting together a brand new cabinet and you want to include a breadboard then you’ll want to grab a pair of slides.
+Maybe you’re lucky enough to be putting together a brand new cabinet.
+If that’s the case and you want to include a breadboard, then you’ll want to grab a pair of slides.
 They have a 13/16″ channel to accommodate the 3/4″ thick breadboard.